 “Oh no!
 I don’t sound like that, do I?”

 These are some of the more typical responses made when listening to recordings of your own voice.
 If this is your reaction when listening to some simple dialogue, imagine what your reaction might be if you could hear yourself when you are experiencing strong emotions; anger, annoyance or exasperation.
 Your normal pitch, tone and volume will all be significantly altered, and (to your ears especially) possibly not for the better!

 Obtain the necessary permissions from managers and try recording yourself over a period of time.
 Play the tape back to a colleague; try to make an objective judgement of your performance.
-If it is not possible to use a tape recording, then have your colleague present in your teaching environment with a brief to analyse the use of your voice.
-Difficult though it may be, try to depersonalise the analysis when you review the comments.
-You are attempting to analyse the effectiveness of your voice.
+If it is not possible to use a tape recording, then have your colleague present in your teaching environment with a brief to analyze the use of your voice.
+Difficult though it may be, try to depersonalize the analysis when you review the comments.
+You are attempting to analyze the effectiveness of your voice.

-When addressing an individual pupil by name (usually their first name) ignore their behaviour that has probably prompted you to speak to them, and concentrate on that first point of communication.
+When addressing an individual pupil by name (usually their first name) ignore their behavior that has probably prompted you to speak to them, and concentrate on that first point of communication.